 A portion of the battery will also be dedicated to trading on the electricity market.
 This capacity will be used to store power from the Hornsdale Wind Farm when demand is low and dispatch it when demand is high, reducing the need for expensive gas ‘peaking plants’ and placing downward pressure on power prices for South Australian consumers.

-At 100MW/129MWh, the Hornsdale Power Reserve will be the largest lithium-ion battery in the world.
-When dispatching at peak output, the battery will provide enough electricity to power the equivalent of 30,000 homes.
+At 100MW/129MWh, the Hornsdale Power Reserve is the largest lithium-ion battery in the world.
+When dispatching at peak output, the battery provides enough electricity to power the equivalent of 30,000 homes.

-Neoen and Tesla anticipate that the Hornsdale Power Reserve will be operational by December 1, 2017.
-This Australian record-setting timeline is designed to ensure that the battery is available during the peak demand summer season.
+The Hornsdale Power Reserve is operational since December 1, 2017.
+This Australian record-setting timeline was achieved to ensure that the battery was available during the 2017 peak demand summer season.

 Some of the numerous benefits offered by the Hornsdale site are:

 - Established relationship between Neoen and the local Jamestown community;

 - Low environmental impact due to location on agricultural land with limited ecological value.

 - Strong, reliable grid connection via a 275kV transmission line;

 - Coupling with the Hornsdale Wind Farm to provide highly cost-effective battery charging.